 As such, since we first set out in 1995, we’ve helped hundreds of businesses across a wide variety of industries resolve design rights disputes – both registered and unregistered.

-Our design right infringement solicitors offer a free, initial consultation, allowing us to review your case and advise on the best approach for pursuing legal action.
+Our design right infringement solicitors offer an initial consultation, allowing us to review your case and advise on the best approach for pursuing legal action.
 We’ll outline your next steps and how we can support you through each step of the process.

 We have helped furniture designers, product designers, lighting designers, fashion designers, and even computer software businesses.
 Regardless of your business, product or industry, we can help.